2025 in Oktagon MMA: Oktagon 71: Poppeck vs. Langer

 Oktagon 71: Poppeck vs. Langer was a mixed martial arts event held by Oktagon MMA on May 17, 2025, in Munich, Germany.

 Background

 A light heavyweight rematch between former interim Oktagon Light Heavyweight Champion Pavol Langer and Alexander Poppeck headlined the event.
-The pairing previously to met for the interim title at Oktagon 44 in June 2023, which Langer won the title by split decision.
+The pairing previously met for the interim title at Oktagon 44 in June 2023, which Langer won the title by split decision.

 A lightweight bout between Lom-Ali Eskiev and Shem Rock was scheduled for this event.
 However, Eskiev withdrew due to injury as car crash and was replaced by Abdullo Khodzhaev.
 In turn, Khodzhaev pulled out due to visa issues and was replaced by Attila Korkmaz.

 On May 7, it was announced that featherweight bout between Mochamed Machaev and Emrah Sonmez was cancelled due to Sonmez injury.
 In addition, Rony Bouzy withdrew from the bout against Patrick Vespaziani and was replaced by Jovan Zeljkovic.

 A welterweight bout between Tamerlan Dulatov and Emmanuel Binyet was removed from the event due to Dulatov's infection.